Digital Video Articles, Tutorials, Guides & Q & A

 You can’t directly connect a standard digital mini-DV/Digital8 video camera to your computer like you would connect a scanner or an external hard disk through USB.

-Before you can transfer video to your computer, you must ensure that your computer is equipped with a Firewire port, which is different from a USB port.
+Before transferring video to your computer, you must ensure that your computer is equipped with a Firewire port, which is different from a USB port.
+Computers come with USB ports by default.
+Only in rare instances were computers shipped with Firewire ports, even back in the day.

 Firewire Card